 Can we really forget?

-How forgiveness helps me to move on.
+How forgiveness helps us move on.

 For example;